Do You Have Two Or More Overseas Suppliers? Consolidated Shipments Can Save You Money

 We generally recommend consolidation if you’re buying goods on FOB shipping terms and the port is the same (or pretty close) as it’s your supplier’s duty to pay all the Chinese charges – if you are interested in consolidating on EXW terms then be wary of the costs you’ll run into.
 On EXW terms, you pay for everything – including getting your goods to the point of consolidation and all the export licenses – which can eat at the money you’re saving by consolidating if the supplier’s are well distributed in the country.

-Shippo; Buyer Consoldation, trends
+Shippo; Cheap Buyer's Consoldation, trends

 This is just one thing we’d recommend importers considering to cut costs.
 If you found this helpful, don’t forget to share and pass on the knowledge – and follow us on social media!